Seating Capacity Calculator

 The Seating Capacity Calculator is user-friendly yet sophisticated in its functionality.
 Below is a multi-step guide to help you navigate through the process:

-- Input Room Dimensions: Enter the length and width of your space.
+1. Input Room Dimensions: Enter the usable length and width of your space in meters.
 Ensure measurements are precise for accurate results.

-- Select Seating Arrangement: Choose from options like theater, classroom, or banquet style.
-Each style affects the seating capacity differently.
+2. Select Seating Arrangement: Choose theater, banquet, classroom, dining, or custom style.
+Each style uses its own spacing assumptions and affects the seating capacity differently.

-Common pitfalls include neglecting to consider space for movement or overestimating capacity by not accounting for furniture and decor.
+Common pitfalls include entering dimensions in feet rather than meters, forgetting that only the aisle width you enter is reserved for circulation, and overestimating capacity by not accounting for furniture and decor.

 Backend Formula for the Seating Capacity Calculator